Azure/draft/README.md

 ## Contributing
 Draft is fully compatible with [Azure Kubernetes Services](https://docs.microsoft.com/en-ca/azure/aks/draft).
 We strongly encourage contributions to make Draft available to other cloud providers 😊!

+## Issues/Discussions
+The Draft team will be monitoring both the [issues](https://github.com/Azure/draft/issues) and [discussions](https://github.com/Azure/draft/discussions) board.
+Please feel free to create issues for any problems you run into and the Draft team will be quick to respond.
+The discussions board will be used for community engagement.
+We look forward to see you there!

 ## License

 Draft is under the MIT License.
 See [LICENSE](https://github.com/Azure/draft/blob/main/LICENSE) for more information.